 Also, at the beginning of the startup cycle of a generator, the frequency is zero and will ramp up to the nominal frequency (typically 60Hz) as part of the startup process.
 For these reasons, under- (and possibly over-) frequency relays (device 81) are used for generator sources in addition to the under- and negative-sequence voltage relays.

 Because overvoltage can be an issue when operating on generator power (for example, if the voltage regulator fails or the generator is called upon to absorb an excessive amount of reactive power), overvoltage (device 59) relays are occasionally used as well (not shown in Figure 1).

 The pickup and time delay levels for these relays are functions of the system itself and the amount of time that abnormal conditions can be tolerated.
 For example, the undervoltage relays are typically set to pick up when the voltage level falls to 80% of nominal.
-The negativesequence voltage relays are typically pre-set to respond to loss of a single phase, but may be adjustable.
+The negative sequence voltage relays are typically pre-set to respond to the loss of a single-phase but may be adjustable.

 Frequency relays must be set very carefully to avoid nuisance operations on normal load swings.
 It should be noted that these relays are typically for use by the automatic transfer system only, and are separate from the relays or generator control package functions which provide protection for the generator.
 Careful coordination is required to insure that the automatic transfer relays will always react before generator protective relays.

 The indication from these relays to the automatic transfer logic is typically in the form of a single binary input, i.e., “source normal” or “source abnormal”.
 Upon receipt of a “source abnormal” signal when operating on utility power, the automatic transfer logic must respond.